Solaria and SunPower solar panels: 2021 comparison

 SunPower panels overview

-SunPower has a much more extensive product lineup, so I won’t go into depth about every one.
+SunPower has a much more extensive product lineup, so I won’t go into depth about every one in this article.
+If you want to learn about all the products offered by SunPower, you can check out our unofficial SunPower product guide.

 SunPower X-Series Signature Black specifications